Laurens-GitHub/Hackbright/Project/README.md

 # Description

 For staying updated on market news and popular stocks.
 You can search for domestic and international stocks, bonds, ETFs, mutual funds, cryptocurrencies, and FX rates.
-Users can save and track their favorite securites
+Users can save and track their favorite securites.

 # Prerequisites